BeamMW/docs-gitbook/desktop/restore-wallet.md

 ### Confirmation screen

 A dialogue box will alert you to the dangers of running two wallets from one seed phrase simultaneously.
-Your transaction histories may not synch up.&#x20;
+Your transaction histories may not synch up.

 ![](.gitbook/assets/2022-06-23\_16-24-49.png)